likicv/usysml-test-cases/README.md

 is to enable more effective model-based systems engineering (MBSE).
 The uSysML (‘micro SysML’) project aims to develop test cases relevant for the implementation of the SysML v2 specification.
-The objective of this work is two-fold: (1) to provide documented test cases that would assist the MBSE community in the implementation of the SysML v2 specification; and (2) to generate input that would be helpful for clarifying or strengthening of the SysML v2 specification.
+The objective of the uSysML project is two-fold: (1) to provide documented test cases that would assist the MBSE community in the implementation of the SysML v2 specification; and (2) to generate input that would be helpful for clarifying or strengthening of the SysML v2 specification.

 To view the test cases please click [here](/test_cases.md), and to download the summary PDF file please click [here](/test_cases.pdf).